ScottLogic/blog/_posts/2026-01-16-optics-fundamentals.md

 Employee transformed = employeeStreet.modify(s -> s + " (verified)", employee);
 ~~~~

 Each composed lens handles all the intermediate reconstruction automatically.
 That twenty-five-line copy-constructor cascade from Part 1?
-It's now implicit in the lens composition.
+It's now implicitly taken care of in the lens composition.

 ### Lens Laws